 * Active reading, directly measured by scroll behavior

-An interactive tool that allows researchers to bookmark articles and share innovative curricula.
+An interactive page that allows researchers to bookmark articles and share innovative curricula.
+Faculty at Places partner schools have the exclusive opportunity to produce Featured Reading Lists, grouped under a special designation.